Al0den/tester.nvim/README.md

 ## Installation and setup

-Any plugin manager should do the trick, but calling the setup function is required to access the functions
+Any plugin manager should do the trick, but calling the setup function is required to access the functions as normal commands

 **Packer**
 ```lua